ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 # Learning Goals

 In this lab you will manipulate and transform images.
-A key focus is to give you lots of practice with using loops in your python code, as well as seeing the practical effects of working with mutable data structures.
+A key focus is to give you lots of practice with using loops, as well as seeing the practical implications of working with mutable data structures.

 Your learning goals are:

 * Import and export picture files in PIL
 * Use your programming knowledge to manipulate pixels in picture files
 * Implement algorithms to transform pictures
-* Apply concepts of data mutation
+* Understanding how mutable data structures behave
 * Dream up new creative image manipulations